Cellzx/Discord-Token-Generator/README.md

 # Output

-After successful verification, the generated tokens will be automatically saved to the tokens.txt file.
+After successful verification, the generated tokens will be automatically saved to the tokens.txt file